jamplate/processor/README.md

  because `#with` accepts array of pairs of `string:logic`, and referencing the variable `name` and `package` will make `#with` change its behaviour depending on witch file it is on.

 ## How to invoke
- It could be invoked with the gradle plug (still not completed).
+ It could be invoked with the gradle plugin (still not completed).
  Or it could be invoked using the class `org.jamplate.Jamplate`.

 ## Syntax Highlighting